cam48eco/LifeDWH/Readme.md

 Creation and fetching source database tables in schema .dbo with 'observations' data (126 tables) and information on 'communities' in .dim schema (1 table) from the csv's is conducted with two separate Airflow tasks (daily executed to catch possible changes in any of the tables), using DAGs with [mssql operator](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-mssql/stable/operators.html), allowing the execution of SQL server queries on the database.

 The core of the approach are T-SQL scripts, focused not only on the initial tables creation and fetching, but enabling database tables update (with duplications preventing), as well.
 As the T-SQL codes are long, they have been not included into respective DAGs:
-- [first](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_dblife_insertDataIntoSourceTables.py) - responsible for fetching the oltpsources database, schema 'dbo', with 126 tables with 'observations'
+- [first](https://github.com/cam48eco/LifeDWH/blob/main/dags/C0_insertDataIntoOltplifesourcesDboSourceTables_from_csvs.py) - responsible for fetching the oltpsources database, schema 'dbo', with 126 .csv tables with 'observations'
-- [second](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_dblife_insertDataIntoDimSourceTables.py) - responsible for fetching the oltpsources database, schema 'dim', with 1 table with 'communities' details.
+- [second](https://github.com/cam48eco/LifeDWH/blob/main/dags/C1_insertDataIntoOltplifesourcesDimSourceTables_from_csvs.py) - responsible for fetching the oltpsources database, schema 'dim', with 1 .csv table with 'communities' details.

-Each DAG is supplemented by relevant t-sql file, to ensure the clarity:
+,but each DAG is supplemented by relevant t-sql file, to ensure the clarity:
-- [T-sql script for first case:](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_insertDataIntoSourceTables_from_csvs.sql) for fetching oltplife tables with observations,
+- [T-sql script for first case:](https://github.com/cam48eco/LifeDWH/blob/main/dags/C0_insertDataIntoOltplifesourcesDboSourceTables_from_csvs.sql) for fetching oltplife tables with observations,
-- at [T-sql script for second case:](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_insertDataIntoDimSourceTables_from_csvs.sql) for fetching oltplife table with communities details.
+- at [T-sql script for second case:](https://github.com/cam48eco/LifeDWH/blob/main/dags/C1_insertDataIntoOltplifesourcesDimSourceTables_from_csvs.sql) for fetching oltplife table with communities details.

 Above mentioned approach was assumed for entire solution; all DAGs with accompanying T-SQL scripts are stored [here](https://github.com/cam48eco/LifeDWH/tree/main/dags).